tmtsoftware/csw/docs/src/main/commons/create-component.md

 Once the component is ready, it is started using the `ContainerCmd` object in a standalone mode.
 The details for starting the `ContainerCmd` in a standalone mode can be found @ref:[here](../framework/deploying-components.md).

 There are various ways to build and run the project.
-A simple way during development is to to use sbt to run it.
+A simple way during development is to use sbt to run it.
 The sbt command `runMain` can be used to specify an application with a main method and run it with arguments specified at the command line.
 When this command is executed, sbt will take care of any downloading of dependencies, compiling, or building necessary to run your application.